Digital-Media/fhooe-web-dock/INSTALL.md

 ```shell
 docker compose up --force-recreate --build -d
 ```
-## Cleaning Up before Re-Install
+## Cleaning Up and Re-Install
 You can clean up using Docker Desktop
 - Stop and remove Containers
 - Remove Images for mariadb, php-apache and phpmyadmin
 - Remove Volume fhooe-web-dock_dbdata

-### Stopping the Containers and removing them in Commandline
+### Clean Re-Install in Commandline
 - Go to directory, where docker-compose.yml is installed.
 - Type \.CleanReinstall.sh
   This will execute the following commands in one go.

 stop and delete containers
 ```shell